 Should I get a medical credit card?
 What are the benefits?

 Medical credit cards, lines of financial credit to be used specifically for medical expenses, are a high-interest topic.
+After all, medical debt is the number one cause of personal bankruptcies.
 With medical debt taking its toll on approximately 41% of Americans, financial organizations have a prime opportunity to sell consumers on medically-specific lines of credit.
 Medical credit cards are usually available for application at your healthcare provider’s office.
 How convenient!
 You can just reach over the reception desk, grab a form, and lift the heavy burden of high medical bills.
 But should we be so quick to sign up?

 The general consensus among financial advisors is: Don’t get a medical credit card if you can avoid it.

 Medical credit cards are slightly different from other credit cards in that they start at 0% APR, allowing the consumer a set amount of time to pay the full amount without interest.
 Ostensibly, with a medical credit card like CreditCare, one of the major players in this game, you could pay exactly $400 for a $400 medical bill over time.
 For most credit cards, this is not the case.
 However, many medical credit cards apply what is called “deferred interest,” which can trick consumers into paying far more than they originally planned.

 There are only a few true medical credit cards.
 Below, we will assess the cards themselves as well as other ways to use loaning systems to pay large medical bills.

 There are five major medical credit cards: CareCredit, Wells Fargo Health Advantage, MedKey, iCare, and the AccessOne Med Card.
 Each one has its own drawbacks.